Survival depends on different factors. So no one can tell you exactly how long you will live.

-Most people who have cancer cells in their bones don't actually have primary bone cancer.
+Most people who have cancer cells in their bones don't have primary bone cancer.
 They have cancer cells that have spread into the bone from a cancer elsewhere in the body.
 This is called secondary or metastatic bone cancer.
-So for example, if you have breast cancer that spreads to the bones, the cancer cells in the bones will actually be breast cancer cells.
+So, for example, in breast cancer that has spread to the bones, the cancer cells in the bones will be breast cancer cells.

 All types of primary bone cancer

 Generally, for people with primary bone cancer in England:

 - almost 85 out of every 100 people (almost 85%) survive their cancer for 1 year or more after diagnosis

 - more than 60 out of every 100 people (more than 60%) survive their cancer for 5 years or more after diagnosis